Origins of Pentecostalism

 What is the History of Pentecostalism?

-While modern-day Pentecostals trace their history back to the New Testament book of Acts, the present-day expression of their movement originated in the early 20th century.
-Influenced by the Holiness Movement, a trend prevalent in late 19th century Methodism, Pentecostal Christianity emphasizes moral living in conjunction with special gifts from the Holy Spirit.
+While modern-day Pentecostals, a movement belonging to Christianity in the Protestant tradition, trace their history back to the New Testament book of Acts, the present-day expression of their movement originated in the early 20th century.

 Bethel Bible College

 Early in the year 1900, Parham traveled to Iowa, New York, and different places in New England, where he heard that supernatural healings had occurred to investigate.
 In October 1900, he traveled back to Topeka and opened a school called Bethel Bible College in an old mansion that he rented.

 Approximately 40 students enrolled.
 Some were lay people and others were former ministers.
 Married couples and singles were both a part of the student body.
 The only textbook for the school was the Bible.